 How to Create a Progress Report Template

-• Appendices: Include any additional data, charts, or information that supports the report but is too detailed for the main sections.
+• Appendices: This is where you add any extra facts, figures, graphs, or information that might go into the report but may be considered too much for the main sections.

 Similar Posts